Operating the GridPix detector with helium-isobutane gas mixtures for a high-precision, low-mass Time Projection Chamber: Introduction

 The proposed solution for the muon beam characterization in the $\mu$EDM experiment is a Time Projection Chamber (TPC) with an extremely light, helium-based gas mixture, read out by a set of GridPix detectors~\cite{gridpix}.
-Having this application in mind, we present in this paper the first systematic characterization of the GridPix behavior in helium-isobutane gas mixtures, with volume concentrations of 95:5, 90:10 and 85:15.
-The GridPix was installed as the amplification and readout structure of a TPC prototype with 9~cm maximum drift distance.
-The measurements were carried out at PSI on the $\pi$M1 beam line of the proton cyclotron accelerator complex, with a 100-150~MeV/$c$ beam composed of positrons ($e^+$, the largely dominant component in this momentum range), pions ($\pi^+$), and muons ($\mu^+$).
+Having this application in mind, we present in this paper the first systematic characterization of the GridPix behavior in helium-isobutane gas mixtures, with volume concentrations of 95:5, 90:10, and 85:15.
+It was necessary to demonstrate the possibility of operating the GridPix with some of the lightest mixtures regularly used in gaseous detectors, and the results will be used as an input to finalize the conceptual design of the detector and assess the reachability of the required performances, which will be the objective of future studies.

+The GridPix was installed as the amplification and readout structure of a TPC prototype with a 9~cm maximum drift distance.
+The measurements were carried out at PSI on the $\pi$M1 beamline of the proton cyclotron accelerator complex, with a 100-150~MeV/$c$ beam composed of positrons ($e^+$, the largely dominant component in this momentum range), pions ($\pi^+$), and muons ($\mu^+$).